sbechet/ibm437/README.md

 The font comes from the MK36000 chip component of a Monochrome Display Adapter card (MDA/CGA)

+Warning: these fonts are probably still the property of IBM?
+I don't know if they are in the public domain.
+Does anyone know anything about it?

 ## Specimens

 IBM437 is available in 3 sizes: